Christmas Closure

 • Independent schools may provide education for all pupils regardless of ability.
 Some independent schools select students by ability requiring them to pass an entrance examination or test.
 Some provide education only for pupils with special educational needs or disabilities

 • Parents may apply for admission directly to the school.
 These schools are not subject to the government Code on Admissions.
 A parent can request that an independent school is named in their child’s Education, Health and Care Plan (EHCP).
 If the independent school is approved by the Secretary of State under s.
-41 of the Children and Families Act 2014 then the Local Authority must name this school unless it cannot meet the child’s needs or is an inefficient use of resources; the school can be directed to accept the child if it is named in the EHCP.
-If the school has not been approved by the Secretary of State then the parent can still request that it is named in the EHCP but the Local Authority has greater discretion when deciding whether to name the school and the school cannot be directed that they must accept the child if they are named.
+41 of the Children and Families Act 2014 then the local authority must name this school unless it cannot meet the child’s needs or is an inefficient use of resources; the school can be directed to accept the child if it is named in the EHCP.
+If the school has not been approved by the Secretary of State then the parent can still request that it is named in the EHCP but the local authority has greater discretion when deciding whether to name the school and the school cannot be directed that they must accept the child if they are named.

 • Independent schools have their own exclusion policies and procedures and are not subject to government guidance on exclusion